ChainSafe/forest/docs/docs/users/knowledge_base/docker_tips.md

 - `linux/arm64`
 - `linux/amd64`

-The images will work out-of-the box on both Intel processors and macOS with `M1` / `M2`.
+The images will work out-of-the-box on both Intel processors and macOS with `M1` / `M2`.

 ## Tags